salcedoe/MtMdocs/docs/imageProcessing/ImageEnhancement.md

 #### Linear Contrast

-One way to adjust the contrast is linear scale (stretch) the distribution of pixel intensities so that they cover the full dynamic range of the image.
+One way to adjust the contrast is to linearly scale (stretch) the distribution of pixel intensities so that they cover the full dynamic range of the image.
 This basically means that the brightest pixels in the adjusted image will have a value of 255 and the dimmest pixels have a value of 0.

 Consider the following: